+- Is that really true?
+Do we all see the same DNS?Really?

+Really?
+Not!

+Why not:

-- Really?
-Do we all see the same DNS? - No! - Why not? - Government regulatory requirements to block the "correct" resolution of certain DNS names - China, UK, America, Australia, India, Russia, Syria, Iran, Vietnam, France, Turkey,..... - Its VERY widespread for all kinds of motives - ISP desires to monetise the DNS - NXDOMAIN substitution to direct traffic from named destinations or services that do not exist to other destinations or services of their choosing - Threat mitigation where the DNS names associated with malware are blocked - Quad9 threat intelligence informed DNS resolution
+- Government regulatory requirements to block the "correct" resolution of certain DNS names - It happens in China, UK, America, Australia, India, Russia, Syria, Iran, Vietnam, France, Turkey,..... - Its VERY widespread, for all kinds of national motives - Occasional ISP desires to monetise the DNS - NXDOMAIN substitution to direct traffic from named destinations or services that do not exist to other destinations or services of their choosing - Threat mitigation where the DNS names associated with malware are blocked - Such as Quad9 threat intelligence informed DNS resolution